Explosion fears remain as N. Carolina fertilizer plant burns

 By TOM FOREMAN Jr. and BEN FINLEY

-“The possibility of an explosion has not gone down,” Winston-Salem Fire Division Chief Bobby Wade told reporters at a 4:30 a.m. news conference.

-“We still have some active burning on the scene,” Wade said.
-“Conditions overnight have not improved.”
+“The fact of the matter is, at the beginning of this incident, there was enough ammonium nitrate on hand for this to be one of the worst explosions in U.S. history,” Winston-Salem Fire Chief Trey Mayo said at an afternoon news conference that North Carolina Gov. Roy Cooper also attended.

+“Our capacity to evacuate is limited,” Mayo said.
+“And that’s why we asked people to leave voluntarily.”

-The fire is at the Winston Weaver Company fertilizer plant on the north side of Winston-Salem.
+The fire is at the Winston Weaver Company fertilizer plant on the north side of the 250,000-person city.
 The blaze began Monday night, shooting bright orange flames and thick plumes of smoke into the sky.

-The fire quickly consumed the entire building and it collapsed.
+The fire quickly consumed the entire building, collapsing it.
 At least 90 firefighters had fought the fire for about 90 minutes Monday.
 But the risk of an explosion forced them to retreat.
 No injuries were reported.

-Since then, drones and a helicopter have monitored the fire from above, and teams of firefighters have been on standby.
+Since then, drones and a helicopter have monitored the fire, and teams of firefighters have been on standby.
+A state police helicopter would fly over the scene Wednesday afternoon, Mayo said.

-North Carolina Gov. Roy Cooper plans to meet with local leaders in Winston-Salem early Wednesday afternoon and attend a news conference in the city.

-It will be a “slow process” before the fire begins to run out of fuel, Wade said.
-He could not offer a timeline for when people can return to their homes and said fire officials planned to reevaluate the fire Thursday morning as the blaze continues to burn out.
+Officials initially thought the situation could end in 36 hours, maybe even two days.
+But Mayo abandoned making any predictions, saying that there was “too much product, too many unknowns.”

+“Ammonium nitrate has a history of being unpredictable. … It’s just sort of an enigma,” Mayo said.
+“And we are giving it due regard because of its history.”

+The area that’s been evacuated includes about 6,500 people in 2,500 homes, officials said.
+Wake Forest University, most of which lies just outside the evacuation zone, canceled classes and urged students in dormitories to stay indoors with windows closed.

-Authorities warned of smoke and poor air quality in the city of about 250,000.
+Authorities warned of smoke and poor air quality in the city.
 Matthew Smith, a hazardous material expert with a regional state task force, said the gases released by the blaze are more of an irritant than something that could cause serious harm, barring an underlying lung condition.

+Dr. Eric Sadler, a dentist whose office sits just outside the evacuation zone, said staff expressed reservations about coming to work over fears about the plant and the possibility of an explosion.

+“A few of them were reluctant to come in today because of that,” Sadler said Wednesday.
+“I did not do any arm-twisting.
+I told them it’s their choice and I understood if they didn’t want to come.”

 The network is running prerecorded broadcasts instead of its live programming because radio hosts cannot make it into the studios, according to Truth Network owner Stu Epperson Jr., who lives in Winston-Salem.